astropy/astropy-APEs/APE24.rst

 from pyOpenSci for the packages marked as Affiliated.
 To keep the history, we will move the existing listing to a "legacy affiliation" page and keep it static.

+Coordinated packages are separate from this due to their tighter integration with the Astropy project's team structure, so they will remain listed on this page without a connection to pyOpenSci.

 Funding
 -------